Sydney Trains A and B sets: B sets

 Despite proceeding with the intercity train order, the New South Wales Government announced on 1 December 2016 that 24 new suburban trains had been ordered.
 Known as the Sydney Growth Trains during development, the trains are officially classified as B sets.

 The $1.7 billion contract was awarded to Downer EDI (now Downer Group).
-CRRC Changchun manufactured the trains on Downer's behalf.
+CRRC Changchun designed various improvements to the trains, then manufactured and assembled the trains in China on Downer's behalf.
 Upon arrival in Australia, the trains were taken to Downer's facility at Cardiff, where commissioning works were performed.

 Downer Rail will maintain the trains for a minimum of 25 years.
 As many as 45 additional sets may be added to the order at a future date.
 The trains were originally to be based at the Mortdale Maintenance Centre, but in late 2017 it was decided that the trains would instead be based alongside the A sets at the Auburn Maintenance Centre.
 Nevertheless, work to upgrade the Mortdale Maintenance Centre continued.

 The B sets incorporate improved air conditioning, accessibility and internal lighting, with new and revised features such as LCD Indicators and LCD video screens as well as more than 90 internal and external CCTV cameras.
 Upgrades to the train's computer systems are the most significant changes between the original A sets and the updated B sets.
 There are also various external livery and colour changes that differentiate the newer B sets from the original A sets.

 The first B set to be delivered was unveiled to the media in March 2018.
 Set B2 was the first to enter revenue service on 7 September 2018, beginning with a run from Granville to Liverpool.
 On 18 September 2018, B2 became the first Waratah Series 2 to operate during peak hours.
 By June 2019, all the 24 B sets were delivered and had replaced the 48 remaining S sets.

 In February 2019, a further 17 B sets were ordered, with the first two trains delivered to Australia in July 2020.
 The first of the 17 entered service in September 2020.
 By September 2020, B25 commenced service, making it the first arrival of the second and final order of the B sets.
 Further deliveries allowed for the retirement of the C sets.
-From April 2022, a software update was progressively rolled out across the digital destination boards of the B sets.